phadjido/CubismZ/README.md

 ## Software design

+CubismZ is a parallel framework for compression of 3D floating point datasets.
+It uses a block-structured layout, dividing the input dataset into a 3D grid of cubic blocks.
+The grid can be evenly distributed among MPI processes, which are also organized into a 3D process grid.

-CubismZ performs two compression stages on the input dataset.
+CubismZ performs two compression stages on the input 3D datasets.
 The first stage makes use of (lossy) floating point compression algorithms.
 In the second stage, general-purpose lossless methods are applied to the compressed data of the first stage.
 A more detailed description can be found in the paper.